Dual Channel GPS Monitor

 Top Layers Postscript

-Probe points next to J31 allow access to the signals going to the host computer (in the application this is designed for, a NI PXI chassis).
+Probe points next to J31 allow access to the signals going to the

 Bottom Layers Postscript